 What kind of accommodation can I expect on the trail?

 You will have room in simple teahouses that share bathrooms.
-It is not a luxury campsite where you have a way of heating up the sleeping bag at night, so come with a warm sleeping bag.
+It is not a luxury campsite with a way to heat your sleeping bag at night, so come with a warm sleeping bag.
 The friendly atmosphere and mountain views make up for the simplicity.